naman14310/MyPortfolio/README.md

 7. `top.js`
 8. `images folder`

+## My Portfolio
+This is simply my portfolio website which is cross platform compatible and responsive (will also work fine on mobile screen).

 ## HTML
 There are 4 html pages in my website, which are divided into subdivisions using div tags.
 All four html pages are connected with a top navigation bar.